Taut foliations from knot diagrams: Background on branched surfaces and sutured manifolds

 \begin{defn} A sutured manifold $(M, \gamma)$ is \emph{taut} if $M$ is irreducible and $R(\gamma)$ is both incompressible and Thurston norm minimising in $H_2(M,\gamma)$. \end{defn}

-Examples of taut sutured manifolds are given by the so-called \emph{product sutured manifolds}.
+Examples of taut sutured manifolds are given by the \emph{product sutured manifolds}.

-\begin{defn} A \emph{product sutured manifold} is a sutured manifold $(M, \gamma)$ where $M=S\times [0,1]$, for some compact oriented surface with boundary $S$, and $\gamma=\partial S\times [0,1]$ where the sutures $\partial S$ are given the boundary orientation. \end{defn} For example, Figure \ref{fig: sutured example}$a)$ is a product sutured ball.
-We record here the following simple observation, that will be useful in the proof of Lemma \ref{lemma: exterior of B}.
+\begin{defn} Let $S$ be a compact oriented surface with (possibly empty) boundary.
+A \emph{product sutured manifold} is a sutured manifold $(M, \gamma)$, with $M=S\times [0,1]$ and $\gamma=\partial S\times [0,1]$, where the sutures $\partial S$ are given the boundary orientation. \end{defn} For example, \Cref{fig: sutured example}~$a)$ is a product sutured ball.
+We record here the following simple observation, that will be useful in the next sections.